 One of the things I love about comparing versions of The Gingerbread Man is the fact that there are many books available with a wide variety of cultural perspectives.
 The story elements in these books are quite different from one another.
 Comparing these makes for learning interesting new things about different cultures and creates insightful observations by students.

-I made and laminated large class charts for students to write on and booklets for students to compare the story elements.
+We use large class charts for students to write on and booklets for students to compare the story elements.

 Using Illustrations To Understand A Story